 This may seem obvious but it is important to remember.
 Try to factor in additional time when sharing timelines with clients.
 This will allow you to submit projects before there are due and allow for extra time if other priorities come up.

 Exceed expectations whenever possible, anticipate the questions clients may have and share your knowledge.
 If a client requires a service that you are unable to provide try to facilitate with a third party to meet their needs.
 Alternatively, do a little research and give them advice or recommendations.
 Just a little extra can go a long way and increase the likelihood of return customers.

 5.)
 Show initiative

-Share examples or passed work of projects to show your capabilities and present a plan to tackle the current project.
+Share examples of past work or projects to show your capabilities and present a plan to tackle the current project.
 Keep a calendar and set deadlines for yourself when completing tasks.
 I good way to keep your clients informed is to send quick updates and reiterate the next steps, by periodically reaching out to your clients you will give them peace of mind.
-Don't wait for your them to come to you, stay one step ahead.
+Don’t wait for your them to come to you, stay one step ahead.
 Be accountable and provide solutions, if you need more time or resources make that clear as soon as possible to avoid mistrust.

 Euro Company Formations offer a range of virtual office services to meet the challenges faced with working remotely.
 See our price list here.

 If you would like more information on our virtual office services, please do not hesitate to contact us on +353 (0) 16461627 or email us at email@example.com.